 We’re all learners as we venture into the territory of eGPU Boot Camp environment.
 If you know of a better procedure to setup and use external GPU in Boot Camp with a Mac, please share your experience with the community.

 Apple has made some firmware improvements in 2017 and newer Macs.
 Windows 10 now shows “Large Memory” under Device Manager » View » Resources by connection.
 This means some 2017+ Macs may be able to use Nvidia eGPU without encountering error 12, no workaround needed.
 AMD eGPU typically requires more resources and error 12 is still an obstacle.
+Recent versions of Windows 10 (18362.365 and newer) produce error 12 on many Macs.
+The only remedy is to downgrade Windows 10 to an earlier version without this issue.

 Share this Post